Stay well this winter

 Think which service is right for you:

-• For less urgent health needs, contact your GP or local pharmacy or visit www.nhs.uk for advice
+• For less urgent health needs, visit your local pharmacy or visit www.nhs.uk for self care advice

 • If you need urgent medical help but it’s not an emergency, contact NHS 111 online (111.nhs.uk) or by dialling 111 for clinical advice, assessment and signposting to the right service